pinae/ctSESAM-python-memorizing/docs/synchronisation.rst

 Basic communication part is implemented in the ``Sync`` class.

-.. automodule:: Sync
+.. automodule:: sync
    :members:

 This class is wrapped by a ``SyncManager`` which handles the settings management for the server connection.

-.. automodule:: SyncManager
+.. automodule:: sync_manager
    :members: